kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

 The Kubernetes ecosystem has steadily evolved its scheduling capabilities from a strictly pod-centric model towards a more robust, workload-centric approach.
-This transition successfully established foundational features in the recent 1.36 release, such as Gang Scheduling, Topology-Aware Scheduling (TAS), and Workload-Aware Preemption (WAP).
+This transition successfully established foundational features in the recent v1.36 release, such as Gang Scheduling, Topology-aware Scheduling (TAS), and Workload-aware Preemption (WAP).

-However, the Workload and PodGroup resources backing these features were designed primarily as intermediate, scheduler-facing APIs.
-We have not yet addressed how end-users of higher-level workload controllers (such as Job, LWS, JobSet, or RayJob) should express their scheduling requirements to utilize these features.
+However, the `Workload` and `PodGroup` resources backing these features were designed primarily as intermediate, scheduler-facing APIs.
+We have not yet addressed how end-users of higher-level workload controllers (such as `Job`, `LWS`, `JobSet`, or `RayJob`) should express their scheduling requirements to utilize these features.

 For example, in the recent [KEP-5547] (Job Integration), we intentionally bypassed the user-facing API design challenge.
-Instead, the integration automatically creates a PodGroup with a hardcoded Gang policy under specific conditions (e.g., for fully parallel static indexed Jobs).
+Instead, the integration automatically creates a `PodGroup` with a hardcoded Gang policy under specific conditions (e.g., for fully parallel static indexed Jobs).
 While this unblocked initial adoption, it is fundamentally insufficient.
 Users have diverse use cases and require the ability to express explicit intent—such as opting in or out of gang scheduling,